 Some of Mother’s ideas for domestic animals were not very good.
 Even the hamsters somehow got out of their cage once in a while and one day we found that our Stora kokboken (“The big cookbook”) had quite a bit of one corner chewed up.
 It was time for a new cookbook anyway, so not a big deal.
 It was a bit of a mess, however, cleaning up all the tiny pieces of paper left behind their gnawing.
 They had managed to get into a kitchen drawer from behind.
 I have seen cows in the streets in India happily munching on a piece of cardboard, but our hamsters were well fed and were just having fun.

 Mother was indeed a character and she never did things the way other mothers did.
 When she cooked… which was not very often since she worked hard in her photography business and we of course had to have a maid, But when Mother cooked it was always delicious.
 I still remember things she prepared — and some dishes that were quite complicated — that I know I will never taste the equal of ever again.

 It was a warm summer day in Småland and we were out playing in front of our house.
 I was four or five years old.
 Suddenly we saw the ice-cream man turn the corner and heard his little bell ringing.
-He kept his cream in a cart with his very special insulation and where lids opened at the top.
+He kept his ice-cream in a cart with very special insulation and where lids opened at the top.
 He only came by in the summer and in those days there was no ice-cream except during the warm season.
 And there was only one flavor, vanilla.
 But what else could you wish for when you could get the best vanilla ice-cream that was ever made by man?
 It was heavenly.